x3ent3nte/isa_translator/README.md

 So if you are not locked into using the ocaml/c++ api I recommend python (although maybe this comes at a price, perhaps the python api is not as flexible).

 ####generator.py
-This just writes a whole load of smt constraints to a file called proto_gen.smt2.
+This writes smt constraints to a file called proto_gen.smt2.
 It's not pretty and you should probably just ignore these.

 ### prolog contains: